freenas/freenas-docs/userguide/system.rst

 restarted, causing a temporary outage of any active SMB connections.

 #ifdef truenas
-.. note:: It is recommended to store the system dataset on the :file:`freenas-boot` pool.
+.. note:: Storing the system dataset on the :file:`freenas-boot` pool is recommended.
 For this reason, a yellow system alert will be generated when the system dataset is configured to use another pool.
 #endif truenas

-To store the system log on the system dataset, check the :guilabel:`Syslog` box.
+To store the system log on the system dataset, enable the :guilabel:`Syslog` option.

-To store the reporting information on the system dataset, check the :guilabel:`Reporting Database` box.
-When this box is not checked, a RAM disk is created to prevent reporting information from filling up :file:`/var`.
+To store the reporting information on the system dataset, enable the :guilabel:`Reporting Database` option.
+When this option is not enabled, a RAM disk is created to prevent reporting information from filling up :file:`/var`.

 Click the :guilabel:`Save` button to save changes.